yhuelf/yhuelf.github.io/_posts/2021-09-30-pg_stat_statements_bottleneck.md

 The `select 1` aren't there, and the longest `COMMIT` lasts 59ms.
 So what's going on?
-The normalized query `select $1` has probably been evicted from pg_stat_statements over the course of a deallocation, although it's frequency is rather high.
+The normalized query `select $1` has probably been evicted from pg_stat_statements over the course of a deallocation, although its frequency is rather high.
 But the parameter `pg_stat_statements.max` is set to `1000`, and this a heavy loaded server with about 30,000 tx/s and 1200 backends during the busiest periods.
 But we still don't have any explaination about the